 To assess both of these forex brokers, we will begin with cost.
 Comparing two fx brokers on cost is not easy.
 First, not every broker publicizes their average spreads.
 And, for the brokers that do publish their data, the formulas used to calculate average spreads can vary.
 Furthermore, the currency pair you are trading can impact cost, as well as the execution policies of the broker.
 Dealing desk or no dealing desk?
 The list goes on and on.
 To make comparing cost easy, we have a star rating that takes everything into account.
 Saxo Bank's score is 4.50 stars versus eToro's 3.50 stars.

-Commissions and fees aside, let's take a look at regulation and currency availability.
-Trust is critical, and you should highly consider choosing a broker that regulated in a major hub. eToro and Saxo Bank both are regulated in a major hub. eToro nor Saxo Bank are publicly traded companies.
-As far as how many currency pairs are available for trading, here's the answer. eToro trails Saxo Bank by 135 total currency pairs (for example, EUR/USD), with Saxo Bank offering 182 and eToro offering 47.
+Next to commissions and fees, regulation and currency availability are important to take into consideration.
+You want to trust and have confidence the forex broker you choose. eToro and Saxo Bank both are regulated in a major hub.
+Neither eToro and Saxo Bank are publicly traded companies.
+And, when it comes to total currency pairs available to trade, a quick comparison is helpful. eToro trails Saxo Bank by 135 total currency pairs (for example, EUR/USD), with Saxo Bank offering 182 and eToro offering 47.

-Next, let's look at the tools and features fx traders desire.
-With trading platforms, forex traders are all familiar with MetaTrader.
+To round out our comparison of eToro vs Saxo Bank, let's look at the tools and features most used by forex traders.
+For trading platforms, traders are all familiar with MetaTrader.
 Neither eToro and Saxo Bank offer Meta Trader.
-Regardless of the trading platform you use, charting should be feature rich.
-To help compare these two brokers, we counted the number of drawing tools and total technical indicators made available.
-Saxo Bank offers its clients access to 17 charting tools while eToro has 14 charting tools, a difference of 3. eToro offers its clients access to 67 different indicators (for example, volume) while Saxo Bank has 47 available indicators, a difference of 20.
+With a platform picked out, looking at charts is a must so they should be of high-quality.
+As part of our research, we count the number of drawing tools and total technical indicators available. eToro trails Saxo Bank by 3 total charting tools, with Saxo Bank offering 17 and eToro offering 14. eToro offers its clients access to 67 different indicators (for example, volume) while Saxo Bank has 47 available indicators, a difference of 20.